JasanpreetSidhu/PASS-Winter-2025/Feb10 For Loops.md

 ### 4. Factorial of a Number

-   Write a program to find the factorial of a given number, say 5, using a `for` loop.
+   Write a program to find and display the factorial of a given number, say 5, using a `for` loop.

 &nbsp;